Revxrsal/Lamp/internal-paper-stubs/README.md

 This is simply to provide resolvable classes at compile-time, without having to depend on Paper's dependency directly, because it requires Java 21.

 Even then, these stubs are not 100% equal to Paper's.
-They have been modified a little to avoid
+They have been modified a little to avoid compiler errors and Javadoc problems.

 This is internal and is not intended for public use.
-It may change without notice.
+It may change or get removed without notice.